mikekelly/hal_specification/hal_specification.md

 ## How to use HAL

-HAL is two media types (application/hal+json & application/hal+xml) with which applications are meant to be developed and exposed as sets of traversable link relations.
+HAL is two media types (application/hal+json & application/hal+xml) with
+which applications are exposed as sets of link relations.

-Instead of using linkless JSON/XML, or spending time developing a custom media type, you can just use HAL and focus on creating link relations to drive your application.
+Instead of using linkless JSON/XML, or spending time developing a custom media type, you can just use HAL and focus on defining the link relations to drive your application.

 HAL encourages the use of link relations to: